-In this article, I’ll cover why you’re seeing the notorious message “ad account disabled” on Facebook & how to minimize the damage if your ad account gets flagged.
+In this article, I’ll cover why you’re seeing the notorious message “ad account disabled” on Facebook ad manager.
+But, don’t be afraid as we are going to show you how to minimize the damage if your ad account gets flagged.

 Facebook has become the undisputed king of digital marketing, no matter if you’re trying to generate sales, subscribers, installs — you name it — in 99.9% of cases, it can be delivered with Facebook ads.

 To stay at the top & get advertisers to buy media space (ads), Facebook has to maintain high ad relevance among its end users.

 That being said, you can quickly realize that anybody who goes or even tries to go around Facebook’s policy has to be shot down (or Facebook will lose money in the long-term race).

 Unfortunately, in this never-ending battle with unethical advertisers, many innocent advertisers have experienced Facebook’s long arm of the law.

 Message “Ad account disabled”

 If you see the message “ad account disabled” for the Policy violation or suspicious activity, you’re left to the mercy of support reps — and we all know how that goes.

 You’ve automatically lost a part of your revenues.
 If your business sells only through Facebook, then you’ve lost a business, but even that’s not the worst thing that happened.

 You’ve lost the possibility to use your fine-tuned pixel with thousands of recorded conversions.
 Building a new account from scratch will take weeks, or even months, not rarely at the cost of any profits made.
 Quite painful.